egrosdou01/blog.grosdouli.dev/blog/2024-07-15-welcome/cilium-eks-sveltos.md

 date: 2024-07-15
 image: ./cilium_sveltos_eks.jpg
 description: Provide detailed steps on how to install Cilium CNI on EKS with Sveltos as the tool for automated add-ons and deployments.
-tags: [sveltos,cilium,open-source,kubernetes,gitops,devops,"2024"]
+tags: [sveltos,cilium,open-source,kubernetes,gitops,devops]
 ---

 ## Introduction

 In today's blog post, we will demonstrate an easy way of deploying and controlling [Cilium](https://docs.cilium.io/en/v1.14/) on an [EKS](https://aws.amazon.com/eks/) cluster with [Sveltos](https://github.com/projectsveltos).

-As the majority of the documentation out there provides a step-by-step installation directly with the Helm chart commands, we decided to demonstrate a different approach, the GitOps approach, with the use of [Sveltos ClusterProfile](https://projectsveltos.github.io/sveltos/addons/addons/) CRD (Custom Resource Definition).
+Most documentation shows step-by-step installation using Helm chart commands.
+So, we chose to show a different way: the GitOps approach.
+We will use the [Sveltos ClusterProfile](https://projectsveltos.github.io/sveltos/addons/addons/) CRD (Custom Resource Definition) for this.

 ![title image reading "Cilium on EKS with Sveltos Diagram"](cilium_sveltos_eks.jpg)

 <!--truncate-->

-We will utilise the Terraform [AWS EKS module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) to create an EKS cluster.
-Once the cluster is up and running, we will register it with Sveltos.
-Then, we will update the [`aws-core` daemonset](https://docs.aws.amazon.com/eks/latest/userguide/managing-vpc-cni.html) to support  ENI mode and remove the `kube-proxy` Kubernetes resources as Cilium will take over.
+We will utilise the [Terraform AWS EKS](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) module to create an EKS cluster.
+Once the cluster is ready, we will get registered with Sveltos.
+The [`aws-core` daemonset](https://docs.aws.amazon.com/eks/latest/userguide/managing-vpc-cni.html) to support the ENI mode will get updated and the kube-proxy will be removed from the setup.
+Cilium will take over proxying tasks.

 ## Lab Setup